-- 3.40 There are three credits available within the existing LfT: - Landfill Communities (Environmental Bodies) Credit The Landfill Communities Fund ("LCF") encourages landfill site operators to fund local community environmental projects by enabling landfill site operators to claim a tax credit worth 90% for the contributions they make. - Bad Debt Relief If the landfill site operator's customer becomes insolvent or is otherwise unable to pay the charges for landfilling taxable waste, a landfill site operator may claim bad debt relief provided that certain criteria is met, for example, the disposal of waste for consideration of money has taken place; the LfT on the disposal has already been accounted for and paid to HMRC; the debt has been written off and transferred to a bad debt account; and that 12 months have passed since the date of issue of the landfill invoice. - Removals Credit Under the LfT system landfill site operators can claim a credit for material that has been deposited and LfT has been accounted for and paid but is then later removed for recycling, incineration or reuse (provided certain conditions are met). - 3.41 The processes and procedures for applying these credits have evolved over time and are contained in various pieces of legislation and in HMRC guidance. - 3.42 The Landfill Tax (Scotland) Act 2014 and the Scottish Landfill Tax (Administration) Regulations 2015 mirror the UK provisions for the purposes of SLfT although the bad debt credit has been redefined to only apply where a debt is related to insolvency.
+- 3.45 There are three credits available within the existing LfT: - Landfill Communities (Environmental Bodies) Credit The Landfill Communities Fund (LCF) encourages landfill site operators to fund local community environmental projects by enabling landfill site operators to claim a tax credit worth 90% for the contributions they make. - Bad Debt Relief If the landfill site operator's customer becomes insolvent or is otherwise unable to pay the charges for landfilling taxable waste, a landfill site operator may claim bad debt relief provided that certain criteria is met, for example, the disposal of waste for consideration of money has taken place; the LfT on the disposal has already been accounted for and paid to HMRC; the debt has been written off and transferred to a bad debt account; and that 12 months have passed since the date of issue of the landfill invoice. - Removals Credit Under the LfT system landfill site operators can claim a credit for material that has been deposited and LfT has been accounted for and paid but is then later removed for recycling, incineration or reuse (provided certain conditions are met). - 3.46 The processes and procedures for applying these credits have evolved over time and are contained in various pieces of legislation and in HMRC guidance. - 3.47 The Landfill Tax (Scotland) Act 2014 and the Scottish Landfill Tax (Administration) Regulations 2015 mirror the UK provisions for the purposes of SLfT although the bad debt credit has been redefined to only apply where a debt is related to insolvency.

-- 3.43 In-keeping with the current approach in relation to LfT, the Bill proposes to take a regulation making power to put in place tax credit arrangements.
-This recognises that there may be circumstances in which, although a liability to LDT has arisen, and in some cases a payment has been made to the WRA in satisfaction of that liability, there are wider factors at play that mean that it will be appropriate to allow a tax credit to be claimed (provided certain conditions are met), so that the revenue is effectively refunded. - 3.44 As is the case in Scotland, it is anticipated the Welsh Government may introduce a bad debt credit which could allow for a landfill site operator to claim a credit in relation to insolvency.
-This is described in the Explanatory Notes.
+- 3.48 In-keeping with the current approach in relation to LfT, the Bill proposes to take a regulation making power to put in place tax credit arrangements.
+This recognises that there may be circumstances in which, although a liability to LDT has arisen, and in some cases a payment has been made to the WRA in satisfaction of that liability, there are wider factors at play that mean that it will be appropriate to allow a tax credit to be claimed (provided certain conditions are met), so that the revenue is effectively refunded. - 3.49 Similarly to Scotland, the intention is to make regulations which set out the credit arrangements for bad debt for landfill site operators as a result of customer insolvency.
+It is intended that an entitlement to such a credit will only arise where a landfill site operator has accounted for and paid LDT in respect of a disposal but has not received payment from the customer for that disposal due to an insolvency event having taken place.